christinerose/gibbr.org/blog/hillingar/index.md

 }
 ```

-This has the advantage over traditional build systems like Make because, if a dependency isn't specified, the build will fail.
+This has the advantage over traditional build systems like Make that if a dependency isn't specified, the build will fail.
-If the build succeeds, the build will succeed.
+And if the build succeeds, the build will succeed.
 So it's not possible to make incomplete dependency specifications, which could lead to inconsistent builds.

 A downside, however, is that Nix doesn't support dynamic dependencies.